--AskipDefs and -AonlyDefs command-line options 32.5
+32.5 -AskipDefs and -AonlyDefs command-line options

 You can suppress all errors and warnings in the definition of a given class, or suppress all errors and warnings except those in the definition of a given class.
-(Uses of the class are still type-checked, unless you also use the -AskipUses or -AonlyUses command-line option, see 32.4.)
+(Uses of the class are still type-checked, unless you also use the

+-AskipUses or -AonlyUses command-line option, see 32.4.)
 You can also use these options to affect entire packages or directories/folders.

 Set the -AskipDefs command-line option to a regular expression that matches fully-qualified class names (not file names) in whose definition warnings and errors should be suppressed.
 Or, set the -AonlyDefs command-line option to a regular expression that matches fully-qualified class names (not file names) whose definitions should be type-checked.
-(This is somewhat similar to NullAway's -XepOpt: NullAway: AnnotatedPackages command-line argument.)
+(This is somewhat similar to NullAway's -XepOpt:NullAway: AnnotatedPackages command-line argument.)
+(For file names, use -AskipFiles and -AonlyFiles instead; see Section 32.6.)
+The regular expressions are unanchored, unless you anchor them yourself with "^" and/or "\$".

 For example, if you use "-AskipDefs=^mypackage\." on the command line (with appropriate quoting) when invoking javac, then the definitions of classes whose fully-qualified name starts with mypackage. will not be checked.
-If you supply both -AskipDefs and -AonlyDefs, then -AskipDefs takes precedence.